federicalaudizi/my-shelfie/deliverables/final/jar/README.md

 To play a game successfully, you need to start the server first, then the clients.

-Please note that the latest version of java is required: [Download here](https://www.oracle.com/java/technologies/downloads/#java20)
+Please note that Java 19 is required: [Download here](https://www.oracle.com/java/technologies/javase/jdk19-archive-downloads.html)

 ## Server startup
 The server can be started with the following command: